vishnukotesh/College-Management-System/README.md

 This College Management System is a full stack application developed using React in the frontend and Java Spring in the backend.
 This application is deployed on AWS Elastic Beanstalk.

 This application helps a college to manage it's students, instructors and the courses that are offered in a college.
+In the home page, it has a summary of the number of students and instructors registered and the total number of courses offered.

 Roles: